-A Tenebrae service in its current evangelical format is a dark service commonly observed on the evening of Good Friday and one in which the events of Christ’s Passion are acknowledged and honored.
+A Tenebrae service in its current evangelical format is a dark service commonly observed on the Thursday evening before Good Friday.
+It is a church service in which the events of Christ’s Passion are acknowledged and honored.
 Scripture is read, music is sung, and lights or candles gradually dim or are extinguished, until the service room is very dark.
 Worshipers often exit in silence.
 Psalm 88 is highly suitable for a Tenebrae service.
 This psalm dramatically prophesies Christ’s final suffering and death in his own first person voice.
 The psalm foretells in this man’s own words what it felt like for him to die.
 Notice that the psalm has two characters–1) the speaker, and 2) the silent character, God.
 What a treasure this is for us to find in God’s Word.

 Psalm 88 (ESV)

 O LORD, God of my salvation; I cry out day and night before you.

 2 Let my prayer come before you; incline your ear to my cry!